The Setup Python App feature allows you to deploy Python applications on your cPanel while running the LiteSpeed web server.

 On the next page, you will be able to Create Application and check existing Web applications.

-Optionally, you can also set up Application startup file, Application Entry point and Passenger log file.
+Optionally, you can also set up Application startup file and Application Entry.

 As soon as the environment is set, you can upload your application files to the application root directory.

 When the application is created, you will be able to see the next page:

 At the very start, you have the command necessary to enter your virtual environment.
 This is useful when you need to manually execute some commands either via SSH or with the terminal menu in cPanel.